 As for other ingredients, I recommend gluten-free Ramen noodles.
 Our family likes Lotus Foods noodles.
 Gluten is super inflammatory on the body, why eat it when there is a gluten-free version.
 It may be a few cents more, but it beats going to the doctor for issues.

 This recipe may only call for a little olive oil, but it’s worth getting the good stuff.
 My favorite, hands-down olive oil is California Ranch Olive Oil.
 It’s 100% olive oil.
 With that said, be sure you get an olive oil you trust is 100%.
 We don’t need no stinkin’ canola or vegetable oil fillers.

 The secret ingredient that really makes this dish is the Hatch Valley Flame Roasted Green Chile.
 My husband eats this stuff by the spoon!
 Make sure to get the chopped-up version, not the whole.
 It’s kind of like a relish.
-Amazon has a two patch for sale.
+Amazon has a two-pack for sale.
 Simple ingredients, gluten-free, and non-GMO.
-This is good stuff people!.
+This is good stuff people!

 Variations to the recipe.
 This is such a versatile recipe that any protein would work: brats, strips of steak, grilled chicken, breakfast sausage, or vegetarian with tofu or almonds.